thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 ##### Tooltip tag action

 You can configure the map widget settings so that when you click on a marker, a tooltip appears.
 The tooltip can contain a link that will execute the configured action.
-Please note, in this manual explained a basic way to use the tooltip tag action source.
+Please note, in this manual explains only the basic usage of the tooltip tag action source.
 It is possible to configure several links for various devices/assets that return different values.
-Do it with [the tooltip function](/docs/{{docsPrefix}}user-guide/ui/trip-animation-widget/#tooltip-function) in the advanced mode of the map widget.
+Use [the tooltip function](/docs/{{docsPrefix}}user-guide/ui/trip-animation-widget/#tooltip-function) in the advanced mode of the map widget to accomplish this.

 - Enter edit widget mode and open "Add action" window;
 - Select "Tooltip tag action" action source;